-In early 1097 a Crusader army and Byzantine army marched from Constantinople into territory in Asia Minor that the Seljuks occupied.
+In early 1097 a Crusader army from western Europe and a Byzantine army from Constantinople marched into territory in Asia Minor occupied by the Seljuk Turks.
 The first objective of the Crusaders was the city of Nicaea, 55 miles southeast of Constantinople.
-After months of seige, the Seljuks surrendered.
-Constantinople's army entered the city without the Crusader force, and the Crusaders headed toward Jerusalem, to be delayed at the city of Antioch, in northern Syria.
+After months of siege, the Seljuks surrendered.
+Constantinople's army entered Nicaea and the Crusaders went ahead without delay toward Jerusalem, to be delayed at the city of Antioch in northern Syria.

-Anitoch had been taken by the Seljuks in 1085.
+Antioch had been taken by the Seljuks in 1085.
 It had been a Christian city, and without its capture, it is said, the Crusaders would not have been able to move on to Jerusalem.
-The Crusaders beseiged the city for 7.5 months.
-The Seljuks attacked twice to end the siege relieved the city but were defeated both times.
+The Crusaders besieged the city for 7.5 months.
+The Seljuks attacked twice to end the siege but were defeated both times.

-While the Saljuks were busy against the Crusaders, the Fatimid caliphate sent a force to the coastal city of Tyre, a little more than 145 miles north of Jerusalem.
-The Fatamids took control of Jerusalem in February 1098, three months before the Crusaders had their success at Antioch.
+While the Seljuks were busy against the Crusaders, the Fatimid caliphate in Egypt sent a force to the coastal city of Tyre, a little more than 145 miles north of Jerusalem.
+The Fatimids took control of Jerusalem in February 1098, three months before the Crusaders had their success at Antioch.
 The Fatimids, who were Shia, offered the Crusaders an alliance against their old enemy the Seljuks, who were Sunni.
-They offered the Crusaders control of Syria, and Jerusalem was to remain theirs.
-It did not work out.
-The crusaders were not going to be detered from taking Jerusalem.
+They offered the Crusaders control of Syria with Jerusalem to remain theirs.
+The offer didn't work out.
+The Crusaders were not going to be deterred from taking Jerusalem.

 The port town of Jaffa (today Tel Aviv) was captured by a force arriving on ships from Genoa.
 And in August a fleet of ships from Venice put Haifa under Crusader control.
-The Crusaders gained control over the entire eastern Medeterranean coastline.
-(See map on the right.)
+The Crusaders gained control over the entire eastern Mediterranean coastline.

-It was decades before the Muslims initiated a sustantial retaliation against Crusader gains.
+It was decades before the Muslims initiated a substantial retaliation against Crusader gains.
 Rule by the Seljuk family had been fragmenting and the retaliation was organized by Imad ad-Din Atabeg Zengi, whose father had been a Seljuk governor.
 Zengi became the chief Turkish potentate in Syria and Iraq.
-He took the major Syrian city of Aleppo, just south of Edessa (see map), from squabbling local potentates called emirs.
+He took the major Syrian city of Aleppo from squabbling local emirs.
 He was recognized as the ruler of this territory by the Seljuk sultan, Mahmud II, whose position was nominal.

-Muslims in the Seljuk empire celbrated Zenghi was a "defender of the faith."
+Muslims in the Seljuk empire celebrated Zenghi as a "defender of the faith."
 Then in 1146 he was assassinated, and like most assassinations little changed: Zengi's power passed to two sons.